Idearia/wp-tests/README.md

 # Example class

-You can find an example of a test class in *examples/WordPressTest.php*.
+In *examples/WordPressTest.php* you can find an example of a test which implements `WordPressTestCase`.
 In this test, we create, fetch and delete a WordPress post.

 # Example phpunit.xml

-In *examples/phpunit.example.xml* you can find an example of a PHPUnit configuration file containing all the possible configurations of wp-tests.
+In *examples/phpunit.example.xml* you can find an example of a PHPUnit configuration file with all the avilable options.

 # Logging

 The class `WordPressTestCase` implement a simple logger trait:

-- To log a messag to file, call `self::log( $message )` within the test class.
+- To log a messag to file, call `self::log( $message )`.
-- The file will be named after the test class, and placed in the subfolder *tests/logs*. **Important**: make sure this folder exists if you want to use the logger!
+- The file will be named after the test class and placed in the subfolder *tests/logs*. **Important**: if you use the logger, make sure this folder exists!
-- Customize the folder with the `logsPath` environment variable, for example in your *phpunit.xml* .
+- Customize the folder with the `logsPath` environment variable (see below).
 - You can also customize the filename, or even choose a different stream.
 For these advanced uses, see the class documentation.

 # Multisite support